Are you required to provide your employees with mandated reporter training? In the State of California, you might be.

 There is an exception to this – Court Appointed Special Advocates are volunteers who are considered mandated reporters.

 The State of California provides free mandated reporter training funded by the California Department of Social Services (CDSS) and the Office of Child abuse Prevention (OCAP).
 This training meets the state’s requirements to train reporters on how to (a) identify and (b) report suspected child abuse and neglect.

 Provide Training That Integrates With Your Own LMS

-Implementing mandated reporter training through your own LMS gives you greater control, allowing you to easily issue certificates and track your organization’s progress as your team members take mandated reporter training.
+Implementing mandated reporter training through your own LMS gives you greater control, and customization over your training, allowing you to easily issue certificates and track your organization’s progress as your team members take mandated reporter training.
 This content can be tailored to your team using audience-based learning.

 Implementing mandated reporter training for your organization is crucial to stay in compliance with the State of California’s requirements and ensure the safety of the children your organization works with.
 Find a training solution that fits your needs.